 Straight away we had our phones and camera’s out as I could see the iconic gold and white detailed pillars with the water in front of them that I had seen in so many photos but first we were directed downstairs to get covered up!

 I wasn’t sure what to wear to the Sheikh Zayed Mosque as a female.
 I had worn a black maxi dress, took my own headscarf and something to cover my arms thinking that this would be fine but the impression I got is that they like you to wear their Abaya (full black dress) and to be fair they weren’t as bad as I thought they would be!

 The Abaya had a hood which will cover your hair and top of your head but we decided to use our own headscarf to add some colour which I recommend!

 We headed back upstairs and started to walk around unable to stop taking photos.
 We walked through all the pillars, into the centre of the Mosque and then into the prayer room which was filled with many beautiful chandeliers and a very soft carpet and I said to my friend how amazing it would be if you were Muslim and this just happened to be your local Mosque.

 Once outside we walked around again some more but by then the heat was really getting to us in all of our layers.

 We were there for a good hour or so and although the actual structure is very big, there isn’t a huge amount of walking to be done and soon you are back to where you started.

 Overall we really enjoyed it.
 We did consider not going due to the time it would take to get there on the bus from Dubai to Abu Dhabi and the cost of the taxi but I don’t regret going one bit!

-I had been advised that getting there for when the sun is setting is a beautiful time with the light filtering in so if you could make it there then then I would!
+I had been advised that getting there for when the sun is setting is a beautiful time with the light filtering in so if you can go at sunset then do!